Nil-Vaghela/Inventory_GSU/README.md

 # Images in static folder.
 # HTML and CSS file in templates.

-All other Libraries that we required to install, we add them in requuirment file
+All other Libraries that we required to install, we add them in requirement file